florisvb/FlydraAnalysisTools/examples/flydra_analysis_example/README.txt

 ====

 The simplest usage is to clone/fork this entire directory and use it as a template.
 Replace the h5 files in the h5 directory with your h5 file(s), delete the dataset.pickle constructs in raw_datasets and culled_datasets, and run analyze.py.
 From there you can start making the appropriate changes.

+Note: save_h5_to_dataset.py may take several hours to complete its work, however, once finished dealing with the new dataset construct is very fast.
+Thus, it's best to only run save_h5_to_dataset.py when you first start working with an h5 file.